Santander

 Athletes

-- Francisco "Paco" Gento López (21 October 1933 - 18 January 2022), nicknamed Paco, was a Spanish footballer or Spanish soccer player who made 437 appearances between Racing Santander and Real Madrid and scored a total of 129 goals in his senior career.
-He played for the National Spanish team in 43 appearances. and he scored 5 goals.
+- Francisco "Paco" Gento López (21 October 1933 - 18 January 2022), nicknamed Paco, was a Spanish footballer, or soccer player, who made 437 appearances between Racing Santander and Real Madrid and scored a total of 129 goals in his professional career.
+He played for the National Spanish team in 43 matches, scoring 5 goals.

 - José Pérez Francés (1936–2021), a Spanish former professional road racing cyclist